EXPLAINED: Can second-home owners get an Italian residence permit?

 Once in Italy, you’d then need to begin the process of obtaining a residence permit.

 There are a few different types of permit to stay in Italy, depending whether you’re there for work, study, family reasons or simply leisure.
-The permit you apply for must correlate with your intentions of the permit holder and with the conditions of your visa.
+The permit applied for must match the holder's reason for stay and the conditions of their visa.

 Find further details of how the residency application process works here.